Vietnam.vn - Nền tảng quảng bá Việt Nam

 The largest quantum computer built by Atom Computing.
 Photo: Atom Computing

-One advantage of this design is that it is easy to scale up the system and add more qubits to the network, according to Rob Hays, CEO of Atom Computing.
-Any useful future quantum computer that is error-free (a property called fault tolerance) will need at least tens of thousands of error-correcting qubits operating in parallel with the programming qubits.
+One advantage of this design is that it is easy to scale the system and add more qubits to the network, according to Rob Hays, CEO of Atom Computing.
+Any useful future quantum computer that is error-free (a property called fault tolerance) will need at least tens of thousands of error-correcting qubits operating in parallel with the programming qubit.

 Unlike conventional computer bits, which are either 1 or 0, qubits are more diverse, with a range of different characteristics depending on how they are made.
 Neutral atoms are better suited to quantum entanglement, a strange quantum effect in which two qubits are linked and can influence each other even over vast distances.
 They are also more stable.
-The qubit in Atom Computing’s computer prevents the quantum state from collapsing, achieving fault tolerance, for nearly a minute.
-By comparison, IBM’s Osprey computer has a qubit binding time of just 70 to 80 microseconds.
+The qubit in Atom Computing's computer prevents the quantum state from collapsing, thus achieving fault tolerance, for nearly a minute.
+By comparison, IBM's Osprey computer has a qubit binding time of just 70 to 80 microseconds.

 An Khang (According to New Scientist )